-Incident Passenger action Airline action 1 Five passengers overbook flight from London to Paris ed on No passengers volunteered alternative flight d to go on to Passengers selected randomly and put on alternative flight (three hours later).
+Incident Passenger action Airline action 1 Five passengers overbook flight from London to Paris ed on No passengers volunteered alternative flight Passengers selected randomly and put on alternative flight (three hours later).
 Free meal and drink given as compensation, plus €50 voucher for the Gift Shop.
-2 Elish C D 4.
-N All passengers moved on to flight on the state of the s 2 Flight from Rome to New cancelled at last minute d technical problems Hotel accommodation given (plus meals and transfers).
+2 Eliabt from Dome to Norre All passengers moved on to flight on Hatel accommodation since (also mode 2 Flight from Rome to New cancelled at last minute d technical problems Hotel accommodation given (plus meals and transfers).
 In addition compensation of €250 paid to each passenger.
-3 Flight from Zurich to I)uhlin n/a Free drink given to all passengers. delayed by one hour an Free trink given to an passengers.
-4 Flight from Madrid to delayed by seven hours Γοkyo Nearly all passengers agr but two wanted to cance refund reed to wait, Meals and refreshments given, plus offer el and get a of airport hotel accommodation.
+3 Flight from Zurich to I Duhlin n/a Free drink given to all passengers. delayed by one hour an Free trink given to an passengers.
+4 Flight from Madrid to delayed by seven hours Γοkyo Nearly all passengers agr but two wanted to cance refund eed to wait, Meals and refreshments given, plus offer el and get a of airport hotel accommodation.
 No refunds given.
-5 Baggage lost on Bonn to Loflight ondon Passengerclaimed compensation €2,000 Passenger given €1,000 compensation and a 10% discount voucher for a future flight. some Passenger made verhal report to Passenger given €100 compensation. contents broken and missin same flight as 5) g (on clerk, but written clai eight days later m received
+5 Baggage lost on Bonn to Loflight ondon Passengerclaimed compensation €2,000 Passenger given €1,000 compensation and a 10% discount voucher for a future flight.
+6 Suitcase damaged and some Passenger made verhal report to Passenger given €100 compensation. contents broken and missin same flight as 5) g (on clerk, but written clai eight days later m received